 As is true with any type of credit, a debt consolidation can pull down your overall credit score, especially if you’re not going to be responsible for your repayments.
-However, if you see to it that your repayments are done on time, it can actually help pull your credit rating up.
+However, if you see to it that your repayments are paid on time, it can actually help pull your credit rating back up.

 A debt consolidation loan application will always be reflected in your credit history.
 This will be in the form of a credit inquiry.
 If the application is successful, the loan will then be reflected as a new credit source under your name.
 This can have a bad or good effect.
 A loan can lower your credit utilisation which may be a good thing but it will also have an effect of increasing your overall credit available which can have a potentially negative impact on your record.

 In the long run though, getting all your old credit accounts closed and paid off is a good thing.
 This isn’t just going to reflect positively on your credit records but in your overall financial standing as well.

 When you have a number of accrued debts from credit card to low income car loans, signing up for debt consolidation can be a good thing.
 This from of creditt can help you get all of your existing debts combined into just one sum and managing one personal loan is definitely so much easier compared to juggling several.

 Aside from the upside of having to say goodbye to confusing multiple monthly payments, you will enjoy the benefit of having to pay off just a single payment every month.
 At the same time, you have the potential to enjoy lower interest rates, especially when you are rolling a number of high-interest loans.
 The same is true for store card loans that are known to be attached with high interest rates.
 As a result, you can save more in the long run.

 For instance, if you have the following debts under your name:

 - A car loan for $20000 with an interest rate of 9%

 - A credit card balance of $50000 with an interest rate of 22%